rickkas7/particle_notes/breathing-green/README.md

 ## Cause 1: Blocking the loop

-In this simple program, you'll breathe cyan, then about 10 seconds later, you'll go to blinking green.
+In this simple program, you'll breathe cyan, then about 10 seconds later, you'll go to breathing green.
 Why?
 You've blocked the loop from returning, and in the default threading and system mode, that stops the cloud from being processed, which causes breathing green.

 Don't do this: